keeganmjgreen/3D-Printed-Sensors-Development-Platform/4-Terminal-Sensing-for-Real-Time-Data-Logging-Using-a-Microcontroller.md

 ## Real-Time Data Logging

  -  Use the Arduino Serial Plotter ([online reference](https://arduinogetstarted.com/tutorials/arduino-serial-plotter)) to visualize live data over a recent period of time.
  -  Use the Arduino Serial Monitor ([online reference](https://arduinogetstarted.com/tutorials/arduino-serial-monitor)) to write live timeseries data that can be copied and saved.
-Disable its *Show timestap* option.
+Disable its *Show timestap* option beforehand.

-In either case, set the *baud rate* to "9600 baud" to match the Arduino code and the *line ending* to "Both NL & CR".
+In either case, set the *baud rate* to "9600 baud" to match the Arduino code and the *line ending* to "Both NL & CR" beforehand.